Picture Card Show

 In the later stages of the Pacific War, Japan faced a critical shortage of metals and other materials necessary for aircraft production due to Allied blockades, resource constraints, and the bombing of industrial centers.
 This forced the Japanese to increasingly rely on alternative materials, including wood, for building aircraft.
 Plywood and laminated wood were used extensively in the construction of wings, fuselages, and propellers.
 Resin adhesives and varnishes were employed to improve the strength and durability of wooden parts, although these materials were also in short supply.
 Japanese forests became a crucial source of materials, with significant reliance on woods like hinoki (Japanese cypress), cedar, and beech, which were valued for their strength and lightness.

-The Greater Japan Village Youth Association (Dai Nihon seishōnendan), which the forest animals were so proud to be members of, resulted from a consolidation of semi-governmental nation-wide village youth associations (seinendan) in 1941.
+The Greater Japan Village Youth Associations (Dai Nihon seishōnendan), one of which the forest animals were so proud to be members of, resulted from a consolidation of semi-governmental nation-wide village youth associations (seinendan) in 1941.
 The youth associations included virtually all young men between their early teens and late twenties who had completed elementary school.
 In rural areas they were "deeply rooted in village communal life" providing organized farm labor, organizing seasonal festivals and volunteer work.
 "The state depended on village seinendan to discipline youth, who were often labeled as impressionable and immature, and create ideal Japanese subjects.
 Through the political and economic upheavals of the 1930s, seinendan members carried the heavy burden of agricultural production increases, unpaid infrastructure maintenance, and military service, and with devotion they lived up to the reputation as the bastion of nationalistic ideology.
 The influence of the seinendan in rural life was so widely recognized that they even challenged the centrality of academic instruction provided by the school system."*

 *Source: "Nation-Empire, Ideology and Rural Youth Mobilization in Japan and Its Colonies," by Sayaka Chatani, Cornell University Press, 2018, p.
 21-22.